Ohio State is Working to Improve Digital Accessibility

 With this new policy, Ohio State now adheres to the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0 standards.
 Anyone creating digital content at Ohio State is responsible for creating content that complies with Ohio State’s Minimum Digital Accessibility Standards (MDAS).

-As a next stpe we have asked Ohio State leaders -- vice presidents, deans and chairs -- to designate Digital Accessibility Coordinators in their college/departments/ units by Friday, March 15.
+As a next step we have asked Ohio State leaders -- vice presidents, deans and chairs -- to designage Digital Accessibility Coordinators in their college/departments/units by Friday, March 15.

 If you are passionate about giving everyone in the Ohio State Community an equitable experience to access digital content, watch for more information about this effort as our plans unfold.
 If you have specific questions about the Digital Accessibility Policy, contact us at firstname.lastname@example.org